JoshuaKGoldberg/TypeStat/docs/Architecture.md

 1. [bin/typestat](../bin/typestat) calls to the [CLI](../src/cli/index.ts)
 2. [Commander.js](https://github.com/tj/commander.js) parses the CLI's arguments
+3. Settings are filled from settings found with [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig), if any are found
-3. An Automutator provider is created for TypeStat with [`createTypeStatMutationsProvider`](../src/runtime/createTypeStatMutationsProvider.ts).
+4. An Automutator provider is created for TypeStat with [`createTypeStatMutationsProvider`](../src/runtime/createTypeStatMutationsProvider.ts).

 ### Mutation Providing